inab/oeb_general_docs/technical_references/source_code_repositories.rst

 .. centered:: Documentation Hub
 .. centered:: https://openebench.bsc.es/docs/

-Add a new repository to the Hub
+Add a new repository to the
 ===============================

-The only requirement is to add OpenEBench as one of the topics of your repository.
+The addition of new GitHub repositories to the Hub is automated.
+The requirement is to add "OpenEBench" as one of the topics of your repository.
+Shortly, the new repository will be displayed at the Hub.

 ```
 Topic:openebench
 ```

 Follow the official GitHub
 documentation on `how to add topics to your repository <https://docs.github.com/es/github/administering-a-repository/classifying-your-repository-with-topics#adding-topics-to-your-repository>`__.

+..
+Note:: **TODO**: Is this information correct?